 - This one is a bit special, as it was started by Kubrick, who then handed it to Spielberg, with plans to direct it.
 But once Spielberg did it, it was always he who was to direct it.

-- The songs for The Shocking Miss Pilgrim and Kiss Me, Stupid were written George and Ira Gershwin after George's death.
+- The songs for The Shocking Miss Pilgrim and Kiss Me, Stupid were written by George Gershwin and Ira Gershwin after George's death.

 - The Gathering Storm, Towers Of Midnight and A Memory Of Light by Robert Jordan and Brandon Sanderson

 - Thrones, Dominations by Dorothy L. Sayers and Jill Paton Walsh

 - Sayers' translation of The Divine Comedy was completed by Barbara Reynolds.

 - Fall of Kings by David Gemmell and Stella Gemmell

 - The Wanderer by Cherry Wilder and Katya Reimann

 - The Children of Húrin and The Silmarillion, by J.R.R. and Christopher Tolkien

 - Hooray For Diffendoofer Day by Dr. Seuss and Jack Prelutsky

 - Variable Star by Robert A. Heinlein and Spider Robinson, working from copious notes